Hornwitser/tachyon-diagen/README.md

 When used imminently after a Choice section it sets the default response text for all choices in that choice section.

+Attaches to the previous message or the choice subsection.

 ### Goto(target)

 Continue the message flow from another message.
 Works by setting the next attribute on the reply of the previous message to the given target.
 Target should be a message id set by Label.

+Attaches to the previous message or the choice subsection.

 ### End